Above/featured: Exhibition “Edible City: A Delicious Journey” at MOHAI – Seattle, 8 Jan 2017 (6D1).

 There’s an existing remnant of a covered shelter at the very end of the market’s north arcade where there might have been a former streetcar stop at the intersection of Pike Place, Western Avenue, and Virginia Street (coordinates: +47.610259, -122.343436).
 Seattle Municipal Street Railway maps from the early 1930s show there was double-track streetcar service running northwest to southeast along Western Avenue and a couple of routes onto Virginia Street: 1931 network, 1933 map from SDOT Photos, and another 1933 map via SPL/Lee Roberts.

-As of writing, Seattle’s oldest continuously operating coffee house resides in the U-District next to the campus of the University of Washington.
-Though it was not the very first coffee bar in the city, Cafe Allegro lays claim to Seattle’s “original espresso bar” since 1975, and its operation has been credited as the prototype for Starbucks stores.
+As of posting, Seattle’s oldest continuously operating coffee house resides in the U-District next to the campus of the University of Washington.
+Alhough it’s not the very first coffee bar in the city, Cafe Allegro lays claim as Seattle’s “original espresso bar” since 1975, and its operation has been credited as the prototype for Starbucks stores.

 I acknowledge my time on the traditional and ancestral land of the first people of Seattle, the Duwamish (Dxʷdəwʔabš) People past and present, and honour with gratitude the land itself and the Duwamish Tribe.
 Images labelled “SMA” are courtesy of the Seattle Municipal Archives.
 I made all remaining photos with a Fujifilm X70 fixed-lens prime (X70) on 3 March 2020, and with a Canon EOS6D mark1 (6D1) on 8 Jan 2017 and 8 Dec 2017.
 This post appears on Fotoeins Fotografie at fotoeins DOT com as https://wp.me/p1BIdT-gWN.